 The Fire Department stresses the importance of having smoke and carbon monoxide detectors in the home and maintaining them.
 Replace batteries in detectors and assure they are operating.
 Detectors do save lives.
 Statistics dramatically validate this.

-Before using alternative heating sources call the Town Fire Marshal at 647-3267 or the Eighth District Fire Marshal at 643-6209.
-They can help identify potential hazards and offer suggestions for safe use.
+Before using alternative heating sources, call the Town Fire Marshal at 647-3267.
+The Fire Marshal's Office can help identify potential hazards and offer suggestions for safe use.

 Numbers to Call Regarding Snow Questions